-Land, Buildings, and Equipment
+Land, Buildings, Construction in Progress and Equipment

-Land, buildings, and equipment are stated at cost, if purchased, and at estimated fair value upon receipt, if acquired by gift.
+Land, buildings, construction in progress, and equipment are stated at cost, if purchased, and at estimated fair value upon receipt, if acquired by gift.
 Upon retirement or disposition, the asset's carrying value and related accumulated depreciation are relieved and the resulting gain or loss is included in the statements of activities and changes in net assets.
 The Foundation transfers gifts and purchased property to the University for capitalization, asset management, and insurance purposes.
-These transfers are reflected on the statement of functional expenses as University services and gift-in-kind transfers under program services expenses.
+These transfers are reflected on the statements of functional expenses as University services and gift-in-kind transfers under program services expenses.